yardokun/google-ux-design-course/README.md

 ## Get to know the user

+**User:** A person who is trying to solve a problem and is looking for a product or service to help them solve it.

+**User experience:** The journey that the user takes with that product or service.

+As a UX designer, your goal is to keep the user at the center of every decision you make, and to do that, you need to get to know your user.

+To reach as many users as possible, you’ll consider questions such as these as part of your user research approach:

+- Do my users have impairments or disabilities to consider–whether temporary, situational, or permanent?
+- How familiar are my users with technology?
+- How are my users accessing the product or service?
+- Where and when are my users accessing the product or service?
+- Have I considered all my potential users?

+The goal for user research is to get the widest possible selection of potential users to include as research participants.
+Make sure to consider income level; demographic data such as age, gender, and ethnicity; educational background; and geographic location.

 **User-centered design:** Puts the user front-and-center.

 Focusing on the user means considering their story, emotions, and the insights you've gathered about them.